SettleMint

 For cross-chain safety, timelocks must be staggered:

-• The settlement where the secret is revealed first should have a later timelock
+• The settlement where the secret is revealed first should have the later cutoff.

-• This gives the other party time to use the revealed secret before their settlement expires
+• The matching settlement should leave enough time for the other party to reuse the revealed secret before expiry.

 For a detailed explanation of how hashlocks ensure security, see HTLC explained.